punya/punya.github.io/resume.md

 ### TetraScience (2020-Present) - Chief Technical Officer

-TetraScience activates the flow of experimental data in the digital lab by automatically centralizing, harmonizing and preparing data gathered from instruments and CROs/CDMOs.
+TetraScience activates the flow of experimental data in the digital lab by automatically centralizing and harmonizing data gathered from instruments/CROs/CDMOs, to prepare it for data science and AI/ML processing.
 I am responsible for overall technical strategy and execution.

 ### ASAPP (2017–2019) - Director of Engineering